-Mumbai-Gorakhpur Antodaya Express derails near Nashik, no injuries reported
+Mumbai-Gorakhpur Antyodaya Express derails near Nashik, no injuries reported

 Mumbai, Jul 18: Railway traffic in the hilly section of the Central Railway has been affected as one trolley of the second coach of the Gorakhpur Antyodaya Express derailed in Maharashtra early on Thursday, an official said.